johndoe6345789/typthon/README.rst

 information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

-This Python distribution contains *no* GNU General Public License (GPL) code, so it may be used in proprietary projects.
+This Typthon distribution contains *no* GNU General Public License (GPL) code, so it may be used in proprietary projects.
 There are interfaces to some GNU code but these are entirely optional.